Amoako419/Batch_Data_Processing/README.md

 This Astro project contains the following files and folders:

 - dags: This folder contains the Python files for your Airflow DAGs.
-By default, this directory includes one example DAG:
-    - `
+  - `new_dag.py`: A new DAG created to extract data from an S3 bucket, transform it, and load it into a Redshift table.
-    - `new_dag_v1` : An update of the *new_dag.py*, with the required kpi calculated and this dag creates a new redshift table called kpis
+  - `new_dag_v1.py`: An update of the `new_dag.py`, with the required KPI calculated and this DAG creates a new Redshift table called kpis.
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
 - include: This folder contains any additional files that you want to include as part of your project.
 It is empty by default.
 - packages.txt: Install OS-level packages needed for your project by adding them to this file.
 - requirements.txt: Install Python packages needed for your project by adding them to this file.
 - plugins: Add custom or community plugins for your project to this file.
 It is empty by default.
 - airflow_settings.yaml: Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.